 The invasive plants listed above are common along roadsides, in old landings, in clearcuts, and in other areas with a history of ground disturbance throughout much of the Clackamas River Ranger District.
-Vehicles and heavy equipment can be a major vector for the spread of invasive plants along roads and from roads into forest and forest openings.
+With the proposed action, vehicles and heavy equipment can be a major vector for the spread of invasive plants along roads and from roads into forest and forest openings.